Chatbot Flows

 FieldDescription

-Chat Closed with AgentMessage sent when an agent closes the chat
+Chat closed with AgentSent when an agent closes the chat.

 Edit Global Settings